Ice fishing rods donated to Assiginack students in memory of Shan Case | The Manitoulin Expositor

 “Our students were thrilled,” said Principal Heather Pennie.
 “We are most grateful to Brad and Brett Ham, their extended family, and all donors who made this happen.”

-“We participated in regular outdoor family activities and went fishing every chance we had,” said Brad Ham.
+“We participated in regular outdoor family activities and went fishing every chance we had,” Mr. Ham explained.
 “When Family Day was introduced, Shan had the first fishing derby on Manitowaning Bay.
 Some 15 people participated, and it got bigger from there.
 The fishing derby became an annual community event.”